 Becoming a BSL Interpreter

-Once you complete your BSL Level 6 qualification, you can register on an interpreting course to train as a BSL interpreter.
+Once you complete your BSL Level 6 language qualification, you can register on an interpreting course to do your BSL interpreter training.
 When you start your journey to becoming an interpreter, you will need to find sources of information to continue your learning.
-Our guides help you develop your linguistic and cultural understanding of BSL
+Our guides help you develop your linguistic and cultural understanding of BSL.

 Did you know that as an interpreter, you are also expected to continue learning?
 When you register as an interpreter you agree to complete 24 hours of continual professional development (CPD) every year to maintain your skills.
-The NRCPD website explains why interpreters need to register every year and what you need to do to maintain your registration as a qualified interpreter.
+The National Registers of Communication Professionals working with Deaf and Deafblind people (NRCPD) website explains why interpreters need to register every year and what you need to do to maintain your registration as a qualified interpreter.